 How to Research What a Car Should Cost

-Once you weigh the pros and cons for paying for your new or used car with cash, then it’s time to research car costs.
+Once you weigh the pros and cons of paying for your new or used car with cash, then it’s time to research car costs.

 When researching the cost of a car, it’s important to know that like other retail goods and services, prices can be marked up or down.
 For cars, it’s important to know there’s the invoice price, or what the dealer pays for the car from the manufacturer.
 Then there’s the window sticker price, or the manufacturer suggested retail price (MSRP).

 As a consumer, you will not know the exact invoice price.
-But Autotrader and Kelley Blue Book offer tools that will help you find out the mark-up price of the vehicle you want to buy.
+But Autotrader offers tools that will help you find out the mark-up price of the vehicle you want to buy.

-Start by researching a specific vehicle make and models on Autotrader.
+Start by researching a specific vehicle make and model on Autotrader.
 On the site you will find car MSRPs.
-Then, use the Kelley Blue Book car pricing tool.
-It can help you once you key in the vehicle make and model that you’re considering.
+Then, use the car valuation tool.
+It helps you know the fair market value of the vehicle once you key in the make and model that you’re considering.

-From there, Kelley Blue Book calculates a suggested purchase price based on factors, including the car’s popularity and the spread between base price and invoice price.
-Understand that you could pay a little less than Kelley Blue Book’s price or you might pay a little more.
+From there, you’ll find a suggested purchase price based on factors, including the car’s popularity and the spread between the base price and invoice price.
+Understand that you could pay a little less than the car’s value or you might pay a little more, depending on market conditions.
 Either way, this tool offers an accurate representation of where you should expect to be.

-Using both tools together help you determine new and used car values and also point you to actual vehicles listed for sale.
+Using both tools together helps you determine new and used car values and also points you to actual vehicles listed for sale.

 Understanding Trim Levels